ryanpkennedy/df-healthbench/README.md

 The easiest way to run the entire application is with the Make command or Docker Compose.
 Make sure `backend/.env` (see Environment Variable Setup below) is ready to go then simply run `make fresh-start` to start the backend, db and seed the db.
 If you ever want to reset the db, and have a clean start with the app, you can rerun `make fresh-start`.

 Once the app is up and running, then `make test` will run the full pytest test suite.
-A more granular approach is shown below.
 Currently, the pytest suite is only set up to run locally (not in the Docker container).
 So you will need to run `poetry install` in the `/backend` folder to install the poetry environment with pytest.

 To manually test endpoints, just visit <http://localhost:8000/docs> once the app is up and running.